One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 How to Reduce the Risk of Theft While in Transit

 - Keep all of your valuables on you- I put my laptop, camera, phone, passport, money, and any other valuable items in my day pack which I carry on my lap while in transit.
 I never let this bag leave my site.
-If you pack ultralight, you can carry your entire backpack on with you.
+If you pack ultralight, you can carry your entire backpack on the bus with you.

 - Don’t carry anything too valuable- Consider leaving your expensive jewelry and electronics at home.
 Buy a cheap smartphone to travel with.
-Carry a cheap point and shoot camera instead of an expensive DSLR.
+Carry a cheap camera instead of an expensive DSLR.
 If someone does manage to steal something, you’re only out a few hundred dollars rather than a few thousand.

 - Keep an eye on your stuff as best you can- Never leave your bag unattended.
+If you get off the bus or train to stretch your legs or go to the bathroom, take your bag with you.

 There is always an opportunity for someone to steal from you somewhere along the way.
 Sometimes it just comes down to luck.
 Overall, the likelihood of having something stolen while in transit is slim.
 I’ve never had it happen in all of my solo travels.
 I try to keep my valuables close and not worry too much about my clothes and toiletries.
 It doesn’t help to be paranoid about it.